-Course prepares the student for entrance into the clinical portion of the Respiratory Care program.
-Covers basic patient safety, infection control, and legal and ethical issues.
+This course prepares the student for entrance into the clinical portion of the Respiratory Care program.
+The course will cover patient and practitioner safety, infection control, and legal and ethical issues.
+Letter Grade Only.

-Corequisite: RESP 120 and RESP 130
+Co-requisite: RESP 120 and RESP 130